-What are CIS Benchmarks in Cloud Security?
+What are CIS Benchmarks?

 The CIS Benchmarks are a set of prescriptive configuration recommendations for hardening an organization’s technologies against cyberattacks.
 Created in 2000 as a nonprofit organization, the Center for Internet Security (CIS) maintains over 100 CIS Benchmarks, covering more than 25 vendor product families.

-CIS Benchmarks are created and maintained by a consensus-driven, global community
+CIS Benchmarks are Created and Maintained by a Consensus-Driven, Global Community

-What technologies do CIS Benchmarks cover?
+What Technologies Do CIS Benchmarks Cover?

 There are 8 categories that provide CIS Benchmarks across the following IT technologies: